Code-4-Community/learning-resources/docs/jumpstart/week-5.md

     - Request Types
     - JSON
 - Backend Basics and GET Requests
-    - Idea of Routing on the Backend
+    - Routing on the Backend
         - How to Make a New Route
         - Static Routing
         - Route Params
-    - Using Postman to Hit Up APIs
+    - Using Postman to Call APIs

 ## Basic Plan
 1. Servers